piusnmuhumuza/software-engineering/businessEngineering.md

 ## Introduction

-The field of Business Engineering (BE) developed primarily to fill the gap between the management and technical or administrative teams within a company by combining Business and Technology to solve problems.
+The field of Business Engineering (BE) developed primarily to fill the gap between the management and technical or administrative teams within the business environment at the intersection of Business and Technology with a focus on skills in creative thinking (product development), problem solving (business cases), and effective communication (business pitch), as well as a solid understanding of business/management functions and an interdisciplinary approach among other competencies.

 Business engineering is a combination of business administration and technology specialization.
 In business engineering, you use business acumen and technology skills to develop, implement and maintain business technology databases, systems and frameworks for the company to use for success.